dpa-newslab/landing-page-theme/engagement.md

 title: Public Engagement Activities
 description: |
 ---

-dpa is a trusted service provider for many public-facing media and non-media companies.
-Our customers do engage with their public in various ways, but our relationship is only to them.
-Please read more on
+As a matter of policy, dpa does not persue public engagement activities.
+We are a trusted service provider for public-facing media and non-media customers.
+Public engangement is our customer's role if they so choose.